Steve is an award-winning cartoonist and designer.

-His comics projects include Star Trek: Year Four (IDW), Michael Chabon’s Amazing Adventures of the Escapist (Dark Horse Comics), JLA-Z (DC Comics) and his own The Middle Age and Astounding Space Thrills – which Steve writes and draws.
+His comics projects include Star Trek: Year Four (IDW), Michael Chabon’s Amazing Adventures of the Escapist (Dark Horse Comics), JLA-Z (DC Comics) and his own The Middle Age and Astounding Space Thrills.
 Astounding Space Thrills has won an Eagle Award and was nominated for a Harvey Award.
 Steve has also produced cover art for comics including Teenage Mutant Ninja Turtles, Adventure Time, Fionna & Cake, Mighty Morphin Power Rangers, and others.

 Steve has taught comics and cartooning at elementary schools and in afterschool programs in the Washington, DC area.

 Steve’s latest comics project, The Middle Age, appears weekly online and was recently nominated for a 2017 Eisner Award in the ‘Best Webcomic’ category – the same category he successfully proposed in 2005.
 The Middle Age has also been nominated for ‘Best Webcomic” in the the inaugural Ringo Awards.
 Steve received a nomination in the ‘Best Cartoonist’ category in the Ringos as well.